esl/MongooseIM/README.md

 When developing new features/modules, please take care to add basic documentation to the `doc/` directory, and add a link to your document in `doc/README.md`.

-Original documentation for Ejabberd-2.1.8, from which MongooseIM was forked, is preserved in `doc/ejabberd-2.1.8-OLD`.

 Download MongooseIM server packages
 -----------------------------------